 At 6:30 before evening performances and at 1:30 before matinees, a free talk will be presented in the California Theatre that will acquaint you with the composer’s life, his place in the history of opera, the story and its characters.
 If you are attending the 1:30 or 6:30 Introduction, you must be ticketed for that day’s performance; and your ticket must be torn as you enter the building.

-A one-hour preview for each 2018-19 production is presented free of charge in the third floor rehearsal hall of the California Theatre, located at 345 S. First Street.
+A one-hour preview for each 2018-19 production (except Moby-Dick) is presented free of charge in the third floor rehearsal hall of the California Theatre, located at 345 S. First Street.
 Please enter via Market Street entrance and take elevator to third floor.
-Moderated by GD Larry Hancock, the preview includes a lecture and performances by OSJ artists.
+The preview for Moby-Dick will take place at the San Jose Institute of Contemporary Art (venue change for just this production) located at 560 S. First Street in San Jose.
+Moderated by GD Larry Hancock, the previews includes a lecture and performances by OSJ artists.
 Dates for previews are as follows:

 - The Abduction from the Seraglio: September 4, 2018